stussysenik/onlook-clone/README.md

 # Onlook Clone

+Edit 03-08-2026: it's still very early stage, the fruit of the idea is coming from the frustration of having to always go into code.
+What if you instead could change something on the slider?

 A visual editor for building web interfaces, featuring a Rust/WASM/WebGPU performance engine with progressive enhancement.

 ## Screenshots